GregWirth/Hexchat-weather/README.md

 # IRC weather bot<br><br>
 <br>
+Runs on Linux Mint 21.x no idea if it works on anything else<br>
 Script runs, joins selected IRC server and listens for commands.<br>
 Requires various modules which can be installed with pip<br>
 Written to use Python 3.10.12 but may work with older versions of 3.x<br>